You are currently on our Global (English) website. You can also switch to one of our many other locations worldwide.

 Product-Use

-Tire wear is an unavoidable yet essential part of driving today.
-Caused by friction between the tires and the road, this abrasion plays a key role in road safety.
+Tire wear is an unavoidable result of friction between tires and the road.
+Friction is crucial for road safety, as it provides the necessary grip for safe braking and driving.
 In the sections below, we explain more about this process and how Continental is using innovative technologies to maximize grip and minimize wear.

 What is tire abrasion and why is it necessary?